msg-systems/holmes-extractor/README.md

 Topic matching involves the following steps:

 1. The query document or query phrase is parsed and a number of **phraselets** are derived from it.
-Single-word phraselets are extracted for every word (or subword in German) with its own meaning within the query phrase apart from a handful of stop words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_phraselet_stop_lemmas`), which are consistently ignored throughout the whole process.
+Single-word phraselets are extracted for every word (or subword in German) with its own meaning within the query phrase apart from a handful of stop words defined within the semantic matching helper (`SemanticMatchingHelper.topic_matching_phraselet_stop_lemmas`), which are consistently ignored throughout the whole process.
 2. Two-word or **relation** phraselets are extracted wherever certain grammatical structures are found.
 The structures that trigger two-word phraselets differ from language to language but typically include verb-subject, verb-object and noun-adjective pairs as well as verb-noun and noun-noun relations spanning prepositions.
 Each relation phraselet has a parent (governor) word or subword and a child (governed) word or subword.
-The relevant phraselet structures for a given language are defined in `SemanticAnalyzer.phraselet_templates`.
+The relevant phraselet structures for a given language are defined in `SemanticMatchingHelper.phraselet_templates`.
 3. Both types of phraselet are assigned a **frequency factor** expressing how common or rare its word or words are in the corpus.
 Frequency factors are determined using a logarithmic calculation and range from 0.0 (very common) to 1.0 (very rare).
 Each word within a relation phraselet is also assigned its own frequency factor.
-4. Phraselet templates where the parent word belongs to a closed word class e.g. prepositions can be defined as 'reverse_only'.
+4. Phraselet templates where the parent word belongs to a closed word class, e.g. prepositions, can be defined as 'reverse_only'.
 This signals that matching with derived templates should only be attempted starting from the child word rather than from the parent word as normal.
-Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_reverse_only_parent_lemmas`) or when the frequency factor for the parent word is below the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
+Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic matching helper (`SemanticMatchingHelper.topic_matching_reverse_only_parent_lemmas`) or when the frequency factor for the parent word is below the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
 These measures are necessary because matching on e.g. a parent preposition would lead to a large number of potential matches that would take a lot of resources to investigate: it is better to start investigation from the less frequent word within a given relation.
 5. All single-word phraselets are matched against the document corpus.